 Contributed By Raluca Silvia from Travel With A Spin

-If you have eaten rice and curry in your home country from McDonalds or KFC, then let us know, as we would love to hear about your experience.
+If you have eaten rice and curry in your home country from McDonalds, then let us know, as we would love to hear about your experience.

 Ministry of Crab – Colombo, Sri Lanka